Lucy-Family-Institute/image-search/README.md

 # image-search

-Jupyter notebook to search and download images from different sources/API's as mentioned:
+Jupyter notebook to search and download common images from 3 different sources/API's as mentioned:
 1. Google-Images-Search API
 2. SERP API
 3. simple-image-download by PyPI
-4. Selenium and Chromedriver